 Kittens can actually be born with worms passed on from their mother’s milk.
 Roundworm, hookworm and tapeworm are intestinal worms that are common in kittens and can cause serious illness.
 For that reason, it’s crucial to consult with a vet and find the right preventative treatment for your kitten.

-Intestinal worm prevention treatments are either available in tablet form or a back-of-the-neck formulation and are again based on weight and age so it’s important to land on a treatment with the help of your vet.
+Intestinal worm prevention treatments for kittens are either available in tablet form or a back-of-the-neck formulation and are again based on weight and age so it’s important to land on a treatment with the help of your vet.

 Important to note

-When protecting your kitten from any nasty parasites, it’s important to know, regardless of what time of year it is, or whether your cat is inside majority of the day, or never ever goes outside, they are still vulnerable to contracting parasites and will always need protection.
+- When protecting your kitten from any nasty parasites, it’s important to know, regardless of what time of year it is, or whether your cat is inside majority of the day, or never ever goes outside, they are still vulnerable to contracting parasites and will always need protection.

-No matter their age, dog parasite prevention medications should never be given to a cat.
+- No matter their age, dog parasite prevention medications should never be given to a cat.

-Humans are at risk of contracting parasites from their pets, so make sure to wash your hands after contact with your pet.
+- Humans are at risk of contracting parasites from their pets, so make sure to wash your hands after contact with your pet.